Home » Movies » The Notebook (2004)

 Are There Post-Credits Scenes?

 No, The Notebook does not have any post-credits scenes.
-The film concludes with the emotional resolution of Noah and Allie’s story, and there are no additional or hidden scenes after the credits.
+The film ends definitively with the emotional death of the couple, and there are no teases, follow-ups, or hidden scenes after the credits roll.

 Type of Movie